mrevilg/Coding-Questions/Linux.md

-rmdir : remove directory (unless not empty, use rmdir -r) cp : to copy filename mv filename newfilename : Moves a file and gives new name
+rmdir : remove directory (unless not empty, use rmdir -r) cp : to copy filename mv filename newfilename : Moves a file and gives new name head /1/2/3 pathway : Will give you the head of a file tail /1/2/3 : will give you the tail of the file tail -20 /a/b/c : will give you last 20 lines nl /x/y/z : numberd lines